HectorRicardo/simple-music-app/README.md

 In particular, the integration with external media hardware buttons comes out-of-the-box: as long as your app has a `MediaSession`, these buttons will work as expected.

+## Player state representation in the `MediaSession`.

+A `MediaSession` maintains a representation of the state of the actual player

 From the next section onwards, we will talk specifically about music apps (no more talking about video apps, unless explicitly mentioned).